-You should weigh the risk of paying back their loan if it defaults and your ability to pay for your own loan as well.
+You should weigh the risk of paying back their debt if it defaults and your ability to pay for your own loans as well.

-When you take on a loan as a guarantor, you should think of it as your own debt.
-You cannot withdraw from a loan without paying off the loan or declaring bankruptcy as the primary borrower, and it is the same for the guarantor.
+When you take on loans as a guarantor, you should think of it as your own debt.
+You cannot withdraw from a loan without paying it off or declaring bankruptcy as the primary borrower, and it is the same for the guarantor.

-There are certain circumstances where you can be removed as a guarantor.
-When the guaranteed loan is a mortgage or auto loan, the primary borrower may refinance under just their name.
+There are certain circumstances where you can be removed from this responsibility.
+When the guarantor loans are mortgage or auto loans, the primary borrower may refinance under just their name.
 Usually when they have enough equity or better income.
 This will remove you as a guarantor for the original loan.

-No guarantor loans are good for people of all credit backgrounds.
+Bad credit loans with no guarantor are good for people of all credit backgrounds.
 However, the terms and APR vary dramatically depending on your creditworthiness.
-Because of the number of lenders today, people with bad credit can find options to get approved for a no guarantor loan, sometimes without a credit check.
+Because of the number of lenders today, people with bad credit score can find options to get approved for no guarantor loans, sometimes without a credit history check.

 Keep in mind that bad credit loans can be expensive, with high APR and fees.
 If you aren’t able to get approved for the loan you need with no guarantor, consider looking into guarantor loans, where a qualified guarantor can help.